-The Hungarian passport currently ranks on the 10th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 182 countries.
+The Hungarian passport is currently ranked 8th place on the Guide Passport Index.
+It provides visa-free access to 184 countries.
 With a high mobility score it is one of the best ranking passports in the world.
 Hungarian passport holders have visa-free access and visas on arrival to countries such as the United Kingdom, United Arab Emirates, Japan and the entire European Union.
 This allows almost instant travel opportunities worldwide.
-Hungarian passport holders do however require a visa to enter about 44 destinations in the world.
+Hungarian passport holders do however require a visa to enter about 45 destinations in the world.
 Some countries where a visa is required are China, India and the Russian Federation.

 Hungary consists of 19 counties and is part of the European Union.
 The most important counties are Budapest, Pest and Borsod-Abaúj-Zemplén.
 The nation is situated in Central-Eastern Europe, bordering Croatia, Slovenia, Austria, Slovakia, Ukraine, Romania and Serbia.
 Hungary is the 18th largest country in Europe with a surface area of 93,030 square kilometers.
 Its climate is European Continental with dry warm summers and cold winters.
 The terrain is mostly flat with some hills and low mountains close to the Slovakian border.